Thierry Agullo

 Thierry Agullo (1945 in Bordeaux – 29 January 1980 in Poitiers), was a French artist.

 He is best known for his collections of irons, shoes, and other objects in the sociological art movement of the 1970s.

 Biography

-As a youth, Thierry Agullo was interested in typography and publishing and had an apprenticeship under Robert Morel at Soleil Noir.
+Thierry Agullo was interested in typography and publishing as a youth and had an apprenticeship under Robert Morel at Soleil Noir.

 In 1965, he began to collect used irons, which he exhibited for the first time in December 1972 – as well as wallets, purses, and gloves.

 In 1971, he also produced typographical compositions, collages, and cut-up texts.

 In 1974, he met the artist Pierre Molinier, who became a colleague as well as a close friend.